-The development of annual incentive target information and the calculation of the actual annual incentives earned are performed by the Executive Vice President, Chief Administrative Officer in conjunction with the Executive Vice President, Chief Financial Officer.
+The development of annual incentive targets and the calculation of the actual annual incentives earned are performed by the Executive Vice President, Chief Administrative Officer in conjunction with the Executive Vice President, Chief Financial Officer.
 These data (incentive targets and actual incentives earned) are then reviewed by the Chief Executive Officer before being presented to the Compensation Committee for discussion and approval.
-Stock option grants are recommended to the Chief Executive Officer by various regional business heads and corporate department heads.
+Long term equity incentive grants are recommended to the Chief Executive Officer by various regional business heads and corporate department heads.
+The Chief Executive Officer then presents his grant recommendations to the Compensation Committee for its discussion and consideration.
 While the Chief Executive Officer takes an active role in making compensation recommendations for our executive officers, he makes no recommendations concerning any component of his own compensation.
+Compensation decisions for executive officers other than the Chief Executive Officer are made during regularly scheduled Compensation Committee meetings which are generally attended by a representative of Hewitt Associates.
+Discussions regarding Chief Executive Officer compensation take place in Compensation Committee executive session without the Chief Executive Officer or other executive officers present.
 The Compensation Committee makes all final decisions on compensation for our executive officers.